Melech Epstein: In the Communist Party

 He returned in 1931.
 No longer on the staff of Freiheit, he became educational director of the TUUL Needle Trades Workers Industrial Union and editor of its weekly Needle Worker.
 He was allowed to return to the Freiheit during the transition to the popular front period in the mid-1930s.
 In 1936 he was sent to Palestine, officially as a Freiheit correspondent, but actually as an emissary to the Palestine Communist Party.
 The out break of yet another revolt strained relations between the CPUSA and American Jewry.
 The Comintern was silent on what stance to take, so they decided to send a personal envoy to the sister party to co-ordinate strategy.
 Epstein learned that the party was being rapidly "Arabized" and was taking a more and militant stand against the Zionists and the Yishuv in general.
 While in Palestine Epstein learned of the out break of the Spanish Civil War.
 Without waiting for word from the party or Freiheit he sailed to Barcelona and became one of the first American journalists on the scene.
-He stayed in Spain for three months sending dispatches back to Freiheitfrom the front lines.
+He stayed in Spain for three months sending dispatches back to Freiheit from the front lines.